matvs/jetbrains-advent-of-code-2021-in-kotlin/README.md

 First time ever using Kotlin.
 It turned out to be more challenging, than expected, but I guess knowing Java and JVM helps.

-This is part of jetbrains "Advent of Code 2021 in Kotlin" challenge.
+This is part of JetBrains "Advent of Code 2021 in Kotlin" challenge.
 For AoC 2021 I used python.

 Welcome to the Advent of Code[^aoc] Kotlin project created by [matvs][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.